zdenardi/madden_exporter/readme.md

  ### `/<path:path>` - GET | POST
  - This was used to be a catch-all to grab all information to start reverse engineering everything.

+## Some old code that will be removed
+I have some old remnants of code that I have left over from my research and will have to be removed, mostly in the app.py as routes.
+They are there for now don't judge me too harshly.

+## Whats next

+Thanks to @snallapa and his research which you can read at [here](https://nallapareddy.com/snallabot-post/)...he figured out a way to send API requests without the use of the app which is something that could really make this app sing.

+Some 'Bluesky' features I would like to implement

+- Auto get updates from EA servers without my intervention
+- Ability to automatically tell a league in Slack that the week advanced
+- Ability to create AI generated articles off the cuff based on `Events` such as a player having a record setting day, or an upset, or just random funny "tweets" based on the league to make the league feel more alive.
+- A fantasy'esk game using the stats week by week.